The Mousetrap Tickets - St Martin's Theatre

 Is There A Movie Version Of The Mousetrap?

-Although The Mousetrap is about as British as Roast Beef and Yorkshire Pudding, there have been two movie versions of the play - but neither of them is in English!
-A film from Russian director Samson Samsonov in 1990 entitled 'Myshelovka' (which translates to ' Mousetrap) follows the plot of the play closely, and Premendra Mitra's 1960 movie 'Chupi Chupi Aashy' performed in Bengali also takes its inspiration from the script of Christie's original radio play.
+Although The Mousetrap is about as British as Roast Beef and Yorkshire Pudding, there are two movie versions of the play - but neither is in English!
+A film from Russian director Samson Samsonov in 1990 entitled 'Myshelovka' (which translates to 'Mousetrap') follows the plot of the play closely, and Premendra Mitra's 1960 movie 'Chupi Chupi Aashy' performed in Bengali takes its inspiration from the script of Christie's original radio play.

 Agatha Christie Made Her Very Last Public Appearance At The Mousetrap!